nbusseneau/hephaistos/README.md

 - Download [hephaistos-windows.zip](https://github.com/nbusseneau/hephaistos/releases/latest/download/hephaistos-windows.zip).
 - Extract the archive.
 You should get an `hephaistos.exe` executable.
 - Move `hephaistos.exe` to the `Hades` directory.
 It must be placed right next to the default Hades files:
-  - Steam / Epic Games
+  - Steam / Epic Games / Heroic
     ```
     Hades/
     ├── Content/